andresinho20049/agrofonso/README.md

-# Onion Garden
+# Agrofonso

-Welcome to the Onion Garden project!
+Welcome to the Agrofonso project!
 This repository contains the source code for our website, built using Next.js, React, and Tailwind CSS.

 ## About project

-### Onion Garden: Sowing the Seeds of Success
+### Agrofonso: Sowing the Seeds of Success

-Welcome to Onion Garden, where passion and dedication come together to bring you the freshest, highest-quality produce from our farm in Capivara, Bahia.
+Welcome to Agrofonso, where passion and dedication come together to bring you the freshest, highest-quality produce from our farm in Capivara, Bahia.
 Our journey began as a small group of farmers with a shared vision: to cultivate a better future for our community.

 ### From Seed to Plate